 Non-Dalhousie students can contact firstname.lastname@example.org or phone 902-893-6666 to register.

-Learning Outcomes: The objective of this course is to introduce students to the one of the most popular and important forms of contemporary environmental management.
-The course approaches this goal through the fields of social-ecological watershed management and environmental restoration, which blend together science and sociology, often through the lenses of landscape architecture, ecological science, and environmental engineering.
+Learning Outcomes: The objective of this course is to introduce students to one of the most popular and important forms of contemporary environmental management.
+The course approaches this goal through the fields of social-ecological watershed management and environmental restoration, which blend science and sociology, often through the lenses of landscape architecture, ecological science, and environmental engineering.
 By the end of this course, students will be able to:

 - Understand the link between environmental restoration and ecotourism, and selected elements of Canadian water policy